pepahlavacek/react-component-autocomplete-sublime/README.md

-# (Very much work in progress, don't download it yet)
 # Sublime Text React Component Autocomplete
+Work in progress.

 ## Overview
-This sublime package autocompletes react components from a selected repository.
+This sublime package autocompletes react components.
-When you start typing `<ComponentName...` it searches a preselected repo and suggests existing components with their props.
+When you start typing `<ComponentName...` it searches a specified folder in the project and suggests existing components with their props.
-Once you select a component, it also automatically appends a `require` statement for it.
+Once you select a component, it also automatically appends a `require` statement after last existing require, or at the top of the file.

 ## Limitations
 Right now it only works for `cjsx` components in a very specific format.